 The benchmarking approach taken in this study complements the numerous studies that have shown meaningful impacts of cash transfers on important life outcomes in the short term, such as child nutrition (Aguero et al., 2006; Seidenfeld et al., 2014), schooling (Skoufias et al., 2001), mental health (Baird et al., 2013; Samuels and Stavropoulou, 2016), teen pregnancy and HIV (Baird et al., 2011), microenterprise outcomes (De Mel et al., 2012), consumer durables (Haushofer and Shapiro, 2016), and productive assets (Gertler et al., 2012).
-The evidence on the long-term impacts of cash transfers is more mixed (Blattman et al., 2018), but some studies have found substantial impacts (Aizer et al., 2016; Balboni et al., 2019; Barham et al., 2014; Fernald et al., 2009; Hoynes et al., 2016).
-Most existing cash benchmarking research is based on the comparison of cash aid to food aid (Ahmed et al., 2016; Cunha et al., forthcoming; Hidrobo et al., 2014; Hoddinott et al., 2014; Leroy et al., 2010; Schwab et al., 2013).
+The evidence on the long-term impacts of cash transfers is more mixed (Blattman et al., 2018), but some studies have found substantial impacts (Aizer et al., 2016; Balboni et al., 2019; Barham et al., 2014; Fernald et al., 2009; Hoynes et al., 2016).5 Most existing cash benchmarking research is based on the comparison of cash aid to food aid (Ahmed et al., 2016; Cunha et al., forthcoming; Hidrobo et al., 2014; Hoddinott et al., 2014; Leroy et al., 2010; Schwab et al., 2013).
 These studies have typically found that food aid leads to a larger change in total calories while cash aid leads to an improvement in the diversity of foods consumed.
-Efforts to benchmark more complex, multi-dimensional programs to cash include BRAC's Targeting the Ultra-Poor program (Chowdhury et al., 2016), microfranchising (Brudevold-Newman et al., 2017), and graduation programs (Sedlmayr et al., 2017).
+Efforts to benchmark more complex, multi-dimensional programs to cash include BRAC's Targeting the Ultra-Poor program (Chowdhury et al., 2016), microfranchising (Brudevold-Newman et al., 2017), and graduation programs (SedImayr et al., 2020).
+In practice, ex ante uncertainty about operational costs has meant that such studies often exhibit substantial differences in the value of cash and in-kind programming delivered, or benchmark only a subset of the in-kind bundle against cash.
+Our approach allows us to make exact cost-equivalent comparisons in estimating relative impacts across modalities.

-In the remainder of the paper, we provide details of the experimental design, survey structure, and costing exercise in Section II, and then present the results of the study in Section III.
-Section IV draws together lessons for how implementers might consider value for money in this context.
-Section V concludes.
+In the remainder of the paper, we provide details of the experimental design, survey structure, and costing exercise in Section 2, and then present the results of the study in Section 3.
+Section 4 draws together lessons for how implementers might consider value for money in this context.
+Section 5 concludes.